Michael John O'Leary: Early life

-O'Leary was born in 1890, one of four children of Daniel and Margaret O'Leary, who owned a farm at Inchigeela, near Macroom in County Cork, Ireland.
+O'Leary was born in 1890, one of four children of Daniel and Margaret O'Leary, who owned a farm at Inchigeelagh, near Macroom in County Cork, Ireland.
 Daniel O'Leary was a fervent Irish nationalist and keen sportsman who participated in competitive weightlifting and football.
 Aged 16 and unwilling to continue to work on his parents' land, Michael O'Leary joined the Royal Navy, serving at the shore establishment HMS Vivid at Devonport for several years until rheumatism in his knees forced his departure from the service.
 Within a few months however, O'Leary had again tired of the farm and joined the Irish Guards regiment of the British Army.

 O'Leary served three years with the Irish Guards, leaving in August 1913 to join the Royal North-West Mounted Police (RNWMP) in Saskatchewan, Canada.
 Operating from Regina, Constable O'Leary was soon commended for his bravery in capturing two criminals following a two-hour gunbattle, for which service he was presented with a gold ring.
 At the outbreak of the First World War in Europe during August 1914, O'Leary was given permission to leave the RNWMP and return to Britain in order to rejoin the army as an active reservist.
 On 22 October, O'Leary was mobilised and on 23 November he joined his regiment in France, then fighting with the British Expeditionary Force, entrenched in Flanders.